eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 However, it could still be that you could get a *better* outcome in Approval by extending or reducing your approval threshold, as we saw in Example \ref{strategy-not-proof}.
 This can be articulated as a "failure to help" (**passive inefficiency**) versus **active betrayal**.
 So, again, Approval is not perfectly strategyproof, but still a nice little guarantee.

-We can summarize this "ballot level strategyproofness" property as the system taking your preferences at face value.
+We can summarize this "ballot-level strategyproofness" property as the system taking your preferences at face value.
 In any other system, you may need to exaggerate or misrepresent your preferences to get the system to listen to what you tell it.
 Or, perhaps, participating at all can lead to a strictly *worse* outcome. *Not* in Approval.
 In Approval, your ballot means *exactly* what it says.
 In these other systems, the more expressive ballot can backfire and be weaponized against you.
 Approval's simpler, more straightforward design protects you from such things.
 That's worth something, in my opinion.

-It should be mentioned that Choose-one plurality voting also has ballot level strategyproofness.
+It should be mentioned that choose-one plurality voting also has ballot-level strategyproofness.
 When you vote for a candidate, you are also doing the best you can for that candidate given the constraints of the system.
 However, the scope of this protection is limited to *one* candidate, making passive inefficiency more likely.
-Whereas in Approval, this ballot level strategyproofness extends to all of your approved candidates against all other candidates.
+In Approval, this ballot-level strategyproofness extends to all of your approved candidates against all other candidates.

 ### An Axiomatic Digression